bymikelangelo/mxa-tech/README.md

     docker run --rm -p 4000:3000 --name mxa-tech bymikelangelo/mxa-tech:v1
 ```

 Here we are mapping docker's port 3000 to port 4000 of our local machine but you can change your local port to everyone.
+In this case, you should do the HTTP petition on **localhost:4000** instead of localhost:3000.

 Finally, to stop the container you have to use the command ``docker stop mxa-tech`` in a Terminal.
 Docker's container will be deleted.